yii2mod/yii2-comments/README.md

 -------------------
 > 1. Delete button visible only for user with `admin` role.
 > 2. When you delete a comment, all nested comments will be marked as `deleted`.
-> 3. For change the any function in the CommentModel you can create your own model and change the property `commentModelClass` in the Comment Module class.
+> 3. For change the any function in the CommentModel you can create your own model and change the property `commentModelClass` in the Comment Module.
+> 4. You can implement your own function `getAvatar` in the `userIdentityClass`.
+Just create the `getAvatar` method in your User model, and return a image path.

 **Basic example:**
 ```php